EliasRMJ/Quiron.EntityFrameworkCore.Test/README.md

 - **Custom Validation**: The package provides built-in support for custom validation, allowing you to define your own validation rules for your entities.
 - **Custom Filters**: The package provides built-in support for custom filters, allowing you to define your own filtering rules for your entities.
 - **Custom Logging**: The package provides built-in support for custom logging, allowing you to define your own logging rules for your entities.

+## Compatibility

+Supports:
+✅ .NET Standard 2.1
+✅ .NET 9 through 9 (including latest versions)
+⚠️ Legacy support for .NET Core 3.1 and older (with limitations)

+## About
+Quiron.EntityFrameworkCore was developed by [EliasRMJ](https://www.linkedin.com/in/elias-medeiros-98232066/) under the [MIT license](LICENSE).